oneminch/Notes/Responsive Web Design.md

 }
 ```

-- This applies when two conditions are met:
+- The following applies when two conditions are met:
     1. page is displayed as `screen` media (not print document)
     2. viewport is "at least" 768 pixels wide.